Edge-Analysis/Tutorials/Python_setup.md

 ### Step 1: Downloading Python
 #### Download Anaconda
-We will be downloading the Anaconda distribution of Python.
+Start by downloading the Anaconda distribution of Python.
-Anaconda comes with many data science packages we will be using and makes managing environments easy.
+Anaconda comes with many of the data science packages you will need and makes managing environments easy.
 You can download Anaconda from this link: https://www.anaconda.com/distribution/

-I suggest using the default setting and installing it to this path: C:\Users\\<your_user_name>\anaconda
+I suggest using the default settings and installing it to this path: C:\Users\\<your_user_name>\anaconda

 #### Update Anaconda
 Next, you should update Anaconda and its packages.
-In the recently added section of the start menue, you should see a shortcut for the Anaconda Powershell Prompt.
+In the recently added section of the start menu, you should see a shortcut for the Anaconda PowerShell Prompt.
-I suggest also saving this link to your start menu or taskbar because you will be coming here a lot.
+I suggest also saving this link to your start menu or taskbar because you will be using it quite often.
-Open Anaconda Powershell and run the following commands:
+Open Anaconda PowerShell and run the following commands:

     conda update conda
     conda update anaconda